 Families of service personnel with a confirmed posting to the Stoke-on-Trent area, or Crown Servants returning from overseas to live in Stoke- on-Trent should provide the unit postal address or quartering area address.
 This will be used as the "address" when considering applications from children of UK service personnel against the oversubscription criteria, providing the application is accompanied by an Assignment Order that declares a relocation date and the address.
-For further information click on http://bit.ly/2beN9rT
+For further information click on stoke.gov.uk/Admission of Children of UK Service Personnel and other Crown Servants.pdf (external link)